The minimum tools a blacksmith needs are anvil, hammer and forge.

 No hunting around for any mechanical parts or materials.. if the forge is permanent then we daub the surface with an indigenous mortar which is primarily some "end-product" of the HOLY COW! and some other clay stuff..."

-The only difference between the twentyfirst century pit forge above and those used two thousand years earlier is the source of the blast.
+There may be no difference between the twentyfirst century pit forge and those used thousands of years earlier.

 The Indian blacksmith above has a helper cranking a small blower.